Tuesday, 14 November 2017

 In another vision that Catherine had, Our Lady was standing on a globe with one foot stepping on the head of a serpent, garbed in a white dress, with a veil flowing down, and holding a golden ball she was offering to God, as her eyes looked up to heaven.
 Her fingers were with bejeweled rings, sparkling with rays of light on the globe, beneath her.
 Without speaking a word, Catherine understood that the golden ball represented the world, especially, France and each person;...

-with her hands now pointing down - the brilliant rays were for the graces that were being given to those who asked; and the jewels with no rays were the graces that had not been given as they had not been asked for.
+with her hands now pointing down - the brilliant rays were for the graces that were being given to those who asked; and the dark rays were for the graces that had not been asked for

 Soon, an oval frame formed around her, and letters in gold were formed with the words of the invocation "O Mary conceived without sin, pray for us who have recourse to thee. " This became the front side of the medal design.